HealthLinkBC File #12a, October 2013

 - How serious is influenza?

-What should seniors know about the influenza vaccine?
+What should seniors know about the inactivated influenza vaccine?

-The influenza or flu vaccine is a safe and effective way to help people stay healthy, prevent illness, and even save lives.
+Influenza vaccines are a safe and effective way to help people stay healthy, prevent illness, and even save lives.
 As people age, they may be at higher risk of complications from influenza.
-For this reason, seniors age 65 years and older are advised to get an influenza vaccine each year.
+For this reason, seniors age 65 years and older are advised to get an inactivated influenza vaccine, or flu shot, each year.

-The influenza vaccine is provided free to seniors.
-Contact your health care provider or local public health unit to get your influenza vaccine.
+The inactivated influenza vaccine is provided free to seniors.
+Contact your health care provider to get your influenza vaccine.

-The influenza vaccine is safe.
-The influenza vaccines available for seniors contain dead influenza viruses that cannot cause the flu.
-Common reactions to the vaccine include redness or soreness for 1 or 2 days where the vaccine was given.
+The inactivated influenza vaccine is safe.
+It contains killed influenza viruses that cannot cause the flu.
+Common reactions to the vaccine include redness, soreness or swelling where the shot was given.
+These reactions may last 1 to 2 days.

-Mild symptoms may occur in some people after being immunized, especially those receiving the influenza vaccine for the first time.
-Symptoms can include fever, headache and aching muscles, and can start within 6 to 12 hours and end within 24 to 48 hours after the vaccine was given.
+Mild symptoms may occur in some people after being immunized, especially those receiving the vaccine for the first time.
+Symptoms can include fever, headache and aching muscles.
+They can start within 6 to 12 hours and end within 24 to 48 hours after the vaccine was given.
 These symptoms are less severe and last a shorter time compared to influenza infection.

 When should seniors get the influenza vaccine?